top of page

 Learn to set the altar for worship.
 Scheduled to serve monthly, new members will be trained and scheduled to work with a seasoned volunteer.

-The Prayer Card Ministry is one that celebrates Cathedral members birthdays!
+The Card Ministry is one that celebrates Cathedral members birthdays!
 Teams are organized to send birthday greetings monthly.
 The assignment list is provided to the committee members by the chairman two weeks ahead of each month.
 Cathedral cards and envelopes are provided.
-It is a wonderful way to get to know the Cathedral family!

 Flower Guild

 Learn about arranging altar flowers from members of the Flower Guild and then join a team to design arrangements for 6 Sundays a year.
-Flower Guild members are also asked to help decorate for Christmas, Easter and the Cathedral Celebration.
+Flower Guild members are also asked to help decorate for Christmas, Easter and Cathedral Celebrations.

 Hospitality